stonezhong/json_tools2/README.md

 ---
 When you have an array of element from different types, or object with the same property but from different type, we need to merge schema.

-case 1: `"a"` and `2` are of different types and we need to merge schema
+case 1: `2.1` and `2` are of different types and we need to merge schema
 ```json
 [2.1, 2]
 ```